dev-academy-programme/computer-setup/macos-setup.md

 Note that each entry in your `settings.json` should end in a comma except for the last one, so if there are some existing entries you'll need to add a comma before pasting the above lines

+See [Accessibility of code in VS Code or the terminal](code-accessibility.md) for suggestions on how you might customise your setup for readability.

 ### 3.3 Make VS Code your default Git editor

 Run this command in your terminal: